awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 **SSM Agent requirements for instances**
 AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources\.

-If the Amazon Machine Image \(AMI\) type you choose in the first procedure doesn't come with SSM Agent preinstalled, you must manually install the agent on the new instance before it can be used with Systems Manager\.
-If SSM Agent isn't installed on the existing EC2 instance you choose in the second procedure, you must manually install the agent on the instance before it can be used with Systems Manager\.
+If the Amazon Machine Image \(AMI\) type you choose in the first procedure doesn't come with SSM Agent preinstalled, manually install the agent on the new instance before it can be used with Systems Manager\.
+If SSM Agent isn't installed on the existing EC2 instance you choose in the second procedure, manually install the agent on the instance before it can be used with Systems Manager\.

 SSM Agent is installed by default on the following AMIs:
 + Amazon Linux